Living with & beyond cancer - Advice for women

 - Ask about psycho-oncology services at the hospital

-Consider counselling – we fund free counselling at our affiliated cancer support centres
+Consider counselling – we fund free counselling both remotely and at cancer support centres.

 Connect with someone who knows what you’re going through

-- Ask our nurses about our Survivor Support programme – we can connect you with a trained volunteer who has been through a cancer diagnosis
+- Ask our nurses about our Peer Support programme – we can connect you with a trained volunteer who has been through a similar cancer diagnosis and treatment journey.

 - Go to your local cancer support centre, where you can meet other people who’ve had a cancer diagnosis.
-They offer other activities and services to help you feel better, physically and emotionally, such as mindfulness, yoga, exercise groups, creative workshops, information sessions and counselling.
+The centres offer activities and services to help you feel better, physically and emotionally, such as mindfulness, yoga, exercise groups, creative workshops, information sessions and counselling.

 Our nurses are here for you if you have a question about side-effects, are finding it hard to adjust to your new normal, need information on services or just want to talk.
 Freephone 1800 200 700, email supportline@irishcancer.ie or visit a Daffodil Centre.